-Raises exc: boto.dynamodb2.exceptions.ConditionalCheckFailedException
+Raises exc: dynamo3.ConditionalCheckFailedException

-If overwrite is False and an item already exists in the database scan (model)
+If overwrite is False and an item already exists in the database scan(model)

 Overwrite will replace the entire item with the new one, not just different fields.
 After calling save(overwrite=True) you are guaranteed that the item in the database is exactly the item you saved.